lyskouski/app-finance/CONTRIBUTING.md

 -----------------------

 Native speakers (and translators) are welcomed to improve our translations since most of them are done by automation tools.
+Check [Localization Details](./lib/l10n/README.md).

 Outreach
 -----------------------